7 Dangers of Using VPN

 Summary – Are Free VPNs Worth the Risk?

 Overall, Free VPNs are not worth the risk.
 While some Free VPNs are somewhat safe to use, there are others who are out to exploit you.
-For this reason, we do not advise you to use a free VPN service for your streaming needs.
 Instead, opt for a cheap and affordable paid VPN service that offers all-round security for a little cost.
 It is way better to part with a few bucks and surf the net without worries than to lose thousands of dollars to hackers.
 If you’re searching for an affordable VPN service, check out Tunnel Bear.
 You won’t regret it.

 Read More: New To VPN?
 Read Our Complete Guide for VPN Beginners